nchammas/flintrock/README.md

 Flintrock is not for managing long-lived clusters, or any infrastructure that serves as a permanent part of some environment.

 For starters, Flintrock provides no guarantee that clusters launched with one version of Flintrock can be managed by another version of Flintrock, and no considerations are made for any long-term use cases.

-  If you are looking for ways to manage permanent infrastructure, look at tools like [Terraform](https://www.terraform.io/), [Ansible](http://www.ansible.com/), [SaltStack](http://saltstack.com/), or [Ubuntu Juju](http://www.ubuntu.com/cloud/tools/juju).
+If you are looking for ways to manage permanent infrastructure, look at tools like [Terraform](https://www.terraform.io/), [Ansible](http://www.ansible.com/), or [Ubuntu Juju](http://www.ubuntu.com/cloud/tools/juju).
 You might also find a service like [Databricks](https://databricks.com/product/databricks) useful if you're looking for someone else to host and manage Spark for you.
 Amazon also offers [Spark on EMR](https://aws.amazon.com/elasticmapreduce/details/spark/).

 ### Launching non-Spark-related services

-Flintrock is meant for launching Spark clusters that include closely related services like HDFS, Mesos, and YARN.
+Flintrock is meant for launching Spark clusters that include closely related services like HDFS.

 Flintrock is not for launching external datasources (e.g. Cassandra), or other services that are not closely integrated with Spark (e.g. Tez).

 If you are looking for an easy way to launch other services from the Hadoop ecosystem, look at the [Apache Bigtop](http://bigtop.apache.org/) project.

 ### Launching out-of-date services